 What is the outlook (prognosis)?

-If a cancer of the larynx is diagnosed and treated at an early stage then there is a good chance of a cure.
+If a throat (laryngeal) cancer is diagnosed and treated at an early stage then there is a good chance of a cure.
 A cure is less likely if the cancer has spread.

 The treatment of cancer is a developing area of medicine.
 New treatments continue to be developed and the information on outlook above is very general.
 The specialist who knows your case can give more accurate information about your particular outlook and how well your type and stage of cancer is likely to respond to treatment.